-How to Protect Your Business and Credit Score During a Global Crisis
+Protecting Your Business & Credit Score In a Global Crisis

-It is no longer news, how the Covid-19 pandemic has ravaged the world, destroying lives and businesses.
-The devastation is so great that many experts in the science, business and finance, and the government, have predicted that it could take several years or more to recover.
+It is no longer news, how the Covid-19 pandemic ravaged the world, destroying lives and businesses.
+The devastation is so great that many experts in the science, business, finance industries have predicted that it could take several years or more to recover.

 As a business owner, you’re most likely have felt the impact as soon as the UK government began to enforce the lockdown to prevent the spread of the virus.
 And not only did the lockdown confine people in their homes, businesses also had to shut down, which means little to no cash flow.
 Even as of today with the relaxation of lockdown, businesses are still faced with the challenge of getting back on track with their financial obligations like bills and wages.
 This is indeed a stressful time to be a business owner.
 There will be a lot of anxiety relating to the loss of business, unemployment, financial sustainability and debt.